mdx97/jasos/README.md

 ## Credits
 Credit to the OSDev community for the [Bare Bones Tutorial](https://wiki.osdev.org/Bare_Bones) which the multiboot implementation and linker script come from.

+Also for the code that disables the Real Mode cursor without BIOS interrupts.